isl-org/Open3D/docs/compilation.rst

     pip uninstall open3d

-If more fine-grained controls, here is a list of all related build targets:
+For more fine-grained controls, you can also run:

 .. code-block:: bash